-- 30. Use the Harman Kardon AVR-230 Receiver remote control to capture the codes by pointing it directly at the IR window on the controller. - 31.
-Use the Harman Kardon Receiver remote control to capture the codes.
+- 30 Use the Harman Kardon AVR-230 Receiver remote control to capture the codes by pointing it directly at the IR window on the Home Controller HC-1000. - 31 Use the Harman Kardon Receiver remote control to capture the codes.